 7. Prove them wrong

 This is also advice from Jason Fried.
 His biggest response to the ridiculous rejection was not be defeated by it, but to prove that person wrong.
-Use this for momentum to work on the revisions or resubmit.
+Use this for momentum to work on the revisions or resubmit to another journal.

 How do you get through a bad review?
 Leave your tips in the comments below.